njfm0001/LeCoExt/README.md

 2. Follow the indications on the command-line tool.

 ## How to cite this work
+Whenever you use this tool, please include the following citation and add a reference to their authors:

 Fernández-Martínez & Felices-Lago (forthcoming).
 Automatic Lexical Collocate Extraction for Corpus-Based Ontology Building and Refinement: A FunGramKB Case Study of the THEFT Conceptual Scenario. *Spanish Journal of Applied Linguistics.*